SU-SWS/ood-giving-campaign/README.md

 Netlify hosted, Next.js built, Storyblok headless CMS site for the Stanford Momentum website.

+Documentation and Decision Records
+---

+You can find Architectural Decision Records and more documentation in the [docs](docs/) & [docs/decisions](docs/decisions/) directories.

 Environment variable set up and installation
 ---